L13/vscode-diff/README.md

 * `Open` - Open the favorite diff without starting a comparison immediately.
 Ignores `l13Diff.openFavoriteAndCompare`.
 * `Open & Compare` - Open the favorite diff and start a comparison immediately.
 Ignores `l13Diff.openFavoriteAndCompare`.
 * `Add to Group` - Add a favorite diff to a group.
+* `Copy Left Path` - Copy the left path of the favorite diff to the clipboard.
+* `Copy Right Path` - Copy the right path of the favorite diff to the clipboard.
 * `Remove from Group` - Remove a favorite diff from a group.
 * `Rename` - Change the name of a favorite or a group.
 * `Delete` - Delete a favorite diff or a group.
 If you delete a group you can optionally delete all favorites in the group.